MicrosoftDocs/azure-devops-docs/docs/pipelines/process/multiple-phases.md

 ::: moniker range="vsts"

-* Partition your pipeline into sections targeting different agent queues
+* Partition your pipeline into sections targeting different agent pools
 * Partition your pipeline into sections targeting different sets of self-hosted agents using different demands
 * Partition your pipeline into sections that run on agents and those that run without an agent
 * Publish build artifacts in one job and consume those in subsequent jobs